BradleyCodeU/bradleycodeu.github.io/_apcsp/py/pythonfunctions.md

 Calling a function means "running" that function.
 Functions do not run until you call them.
 To call a function, use the function name followed by parenthesis:

 <pre>
-bonjourPerson("Steve")
+bonjourPerson("Alex")
 </pre>

-Here is another function call...
+Here is two other function calls...
 <pre>
+bonjourPerson("Steve")
 bonjourPerson("Fatima")
 </pre>